ericsherman4/Alexa-Controlled-LED-Table/README.md

 # Alexa-Controlled-LED-Table
 This is for enabling my led table to be controlled by alexa.
 Goal is for it to be able to set certain animations based on voice commands to my alexa.

+//TODO: ELAB MORE ON PROTOCOLS USED AND SETUP

+Tested and works on Echo Dot GEN4

 ## Hardware
 ESP32 from Amazon [https://www.amazon.com/gp/product/B09J94HPZB/]
 - The board name in the Arduino IDE is ESP32 Wrover Module